- Gorrindo, Tristan, MD;

 At the end of this program, participants will be able to:

-- Describe areas in their practice relating to the diagnosis and treatment of psychosis that need improvement.
+- Describe areas in their practice relating to the diagnosis and treatment of ADHD that need improvement.

 - List resources where they can find further education on areas needing improvement.